Who you are may be very different from who you think you are

 You may think you already know.
 I hope you do.
 But by the time you read this article, you may need to revisit your concept of yourself.

-This is one of those areas that's crucially important, yet we singles spend far too little time thinking about it.
-We go through life making decisions that might be very different if we had an accurate picture of ourselves.
+This is an area that's crucially important, yet you may spend far too little time thinking about it.
+You go through life making decisions that might be very different if you had an accurate picture of yourself.

 Your environment is not who you are

-We're each raised in a specific place, and although we may move around a lot, we identify strongly with the country in which we live.
-We think, "I'm an American," or "I'm an Indian," or "I'm a Canadian", etc. In a real sense that's true, but we are so much more than where we live.
+You think, "I'm an American," or "I'm a German," or "I'm Vietnamese," etc. In a real sense that's true, but you are so much more than where you live.

 People are more mobile now than ever.
 While the great majority of people stay in their native country all their life, opportunities may be greater in a different land.
-We can feel disloyal or guilty if we leave, or we can decide to contribute to a new home country and make ourselves a valuable part of it.
+You may feel disloyal or guilty if you leave, or you can decide to contribute to a new home country and make yourself a valuable part of it.

 Your appearance is not who you are

-The constant flood of media messages, from TV and magazines to movies and the Internet, has convinced many singles that they're unworthy if they don't fit the ideal of tall, slim, and beautiful.
+The constant flood of media messages from TV and magazines to movies and the Internet has convinced many singles they're unworthy if they don't fit the ideal of tall, slim, and beautiful.
 Here's a bit of truth you won't find in many places:

 Looks fade, so you better have something else going for you.

 Some people spend thousands on Botox and plastic surgery, but you can only put so much spackle on a crumbling wall.
-Our body was not designed to last forever.
+Our bodies were not designed to last forever.
 Accept reality and age gracefully, and you'll be a more authentic person.
-Get desperately anxious about it and you'll become a bitter grouch.
+Get desperately anxious about it and you'll become a paranoid wreck.

 Your possessions are not who you are